How to Build a Summer House

 Planning Your Summer House

 Building a summer house is not a quick or easy job.
-There are many things that you’ll need to consider when planning to build a summer house.
-Below is a list of things you’ll need to consider when planning for this type of work:
+There are many things that you’ll need to consider when planning to build a summer house, with the location being one of the most important as you may not be able to move it once in place.

-Try to think about aspects such as the weather – do you want to sun shining into the summer house?
+Try to think about aspects such as do you want it in the shade, or embracing the sunshine?
 You’ll need to think about the best position for your particular garden.
-The space where your summer house goes should also be as level as possible.

-Again, it’s very important to consider the location in terms of the foundations.
-You need to choose ground that is fairly level or can easily be levelled out.
+It’s also very important to consider the location in terms of the foundations.
+You need to choose ground that is fairly level or can easily be levelled out and if any digging is required, will the ground be suitable.

 Choosing the Right Materials